 In April 2004, the United States Environmental Protection Agency (U.S. EPA) issued final designations regarding the 1997 8-hour ozone standard.
 The 1997 8-hour standard is violated when the 3-year average of the annual fourth highest daily maximum 8-hour ozone average concentration exceeds 0.08 ppm (parts per million).
 All four counties (Clark, Greene, Miami, and Montgomery) in the Dayton/Springfield Region (D/S Region) and Warren County in the Cincinnati Region were designated as basic non-attainment for ozone.
-The D/S Region was designated to attainment/maintenance for 1997 ozone in August 2007.
-The Cincinnati Region is also designated marginal non-attainment for the 2008 ozone standard, exceeded when the 3-year average of the annual fourth highest daily maximum 8-hour ozone average concentration is over 0.075 ppm.
-On March 6, 2015, U.S. EPA published the final rule for the Implementation of the 2008 NAAQS for Ozone: State Implementation Plan Requirements, 80 FR 12264, effective April 6, 2015.
-The final rule revokes the 1997 ozone standard for all purposes including transportation conformity.
+The D/S Region was designated to attainment/maintenance for 1997 ozone in August 2007 and the Cincinnati Region was designated to attainment/maintenance for 1997 ozone in May 2010.
+The Cincinnati Region is also designated as maintenance for the 2008 ozone standard and non-attainment for 2015 ozone.